Barcelona accuse Bartomeu's board of 'serious criminal behaviour'

-Barcelona's previous board, led by former president Josep Maria Bartomeu, showed "very serious criminal behaviour", a lawyer hired by the club said on Tuesday.
+Barcelona's previous board showed "very serious criminal behaviour", a lawyer hired by the club said on Tuesday at the presentation of their 'forensic report' into the financial management of Barca under Josep Maria Bartomeu.

 Barcelona accuse Bartomeu's board of 'serious criminal behaviour'